 Description

-SWITHLAND MAIN STREET (South Side) SK 51 SE 4/91 The Mountsorrel Cross c250m.
-S.E. of Church 1.6.66 I Village market cross of medieval period.
-Fine stone cross originally standing in the Main Street at Mountsorrel, removed here late C18.
-Base consists of five round steps with a square socket stone carved with bats with their wings extended at the corners.
-Tall monolithic shaft carved with heads and devices.
-Topstone formed of openwork of upright flat hexagonal shape with wide side and central bar, perhaps representing a weaver's shuttle.
-The stone is carved with little people and grotesque heads.
-The top has a broken off Gothic crocket.
-A charter to hold a market at Mountsorrel was granted by Edward I in 1292.
-Scheduled ancient monument.
+The Mountsorrel Cross is a village market cross from the medieval period, located approximately 250 metres southeast of the church on Swithland Main Street.
+Originally situated in the Main Street at Mountsorrel, it was moved to its current location in the late 18th century.
+The base features five round steps and a square socket stone, which is intricately carved with bats that have their wings extended at the corners.
+The tall monolithic shaft is adorned with heads and various devices.
+The topstone is an openwork design in an upright flat hexagonal shape, with a wide side and central bar, possibly representing a weaver's shuttle.
+This stone is also carved with small figures and grotesque heads, and the top has a broken Gothic crocket.
+A charter allowing the holding of a market at Mountsorrel was granted by Edward I in 1292.
+The cross is designated as a scheduled ancient monument.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.